 And granted, a range like that could freak out the average prospect.

 However, there is a way to get the information you need and find the right SEO copywriter for your next campaign.
 It may take more background research than sending a quick “how much do you charge” email.
-And from the copywriter’s standpoint, there are some things that prospects can do to get an accurate quote, quickly.
-Here are nine tips to get you started:
+Plus, from the copywriter’s standpoint, there are some things that prospects can do to get an accurate quote, quickly.

-At least twice a month, I get an email from an @AOL address that says something like, “I need five pages written for search engines.
+At least twice a month, I get an email from a gmail address that says something like, “I need five pages written for Google.
 How much will you charge me?
-From a copywriter’s perspective, we can’t help you if we can’t see what we’re bidding for.
+From a copywriter’s perspective, we can’t help you if we don’t know the entire project scope.
 Some pages (think longer direct-sales pages,) cost more.
 Others (like short catalog copy) can cost less.
 We won’t know what to tell you without seeing your site.

-It’s wonderful when a prospect says something like, “We’re ranking well in the engines, but our sales copy isn’t converting.”
+It’s wonderful when a prospect says something like, “We’re ranking well in Google, but our sales copy isn’t converting.”
 Or, “We have a marketing team now, but they don’t know anything about SEO copywriting.”
 That information helps us evaluate your site and develop some ideas.

-Do talk to us on the phone.
 I understand that it’s often easier to gather quotes via email.
 That’s OK.
 I do it too.
 But even a 15-minute conversation can help copywriters delve a little deeper into your challenges and explore different ideas.
 I’ve actually saved clients money because I told them that they didn’t need the big content marketing strategy they thought they did — and some simple tweaks would garner a great reward.
 We wouldn’t have come to that conclusion in an email conversation.

 Do tell us what you’ll expect.
 Do you need us to provide status reports to your marketing department once a month?
 Are you working on an internal deadline, and need to have copy turned around by a certain date?
 Let your copywriter know what you’ll need before he zips you a proposal.
 That way, you avoid any future sticky issues – like your copywriter expecting to be paid to be on a three-hour branding conference call – when you thought it was a freebie (yes, this has happened!)

 It’s tempting to hire the first SEO copywriter who happens to meet your pricing and turnaround requirements.
 Just know that finding a good writer may mean talking to multiple people and asking lots of questions.
 Some writers will quickly “get” your business and will immediately generate some ideas.
 Other writers may not be as well suited for the task.
 Who you hire is crucial — after all, this person represents your brand – so make sure you find the best person for your business.

-Do ask us for writing samples.
 Writers love to brag about our successes.
 Yes, by all means, ask for writing samples – especially when evaluating us against another copywriter.
 It’s important that you find the right fit for the right price, and writing samples (as well as case studies) help us showcase our value.
 Plus, from the client standpoint, writing samples will clearly show the difference between a $5 and a $500 sales page.